Bridging MD and TST for Surface Diffusion

 Baselines: They compared their high-temperature results against standard Molecular Dynamics simulations to validate the method.

-Trajectory Analysis: They analyzed the angular distribution of initial momenta to characterize the specific geometry of the “bounce-back” trajectories.
+Trajectory Analysis: They analyzed the angular distribution of initial momenta to characterize the specific geometry of the bounce-back trajectories.
+Bounce-back trajectories were more strongly peaked at $\phi = 90°$ (perpendicular to the TST gate), confirming the effect arises from interaction with the substrate atom directly across the binding site.

 High-Temperature Correction: At high T, the dynamical correction factor $D/D^{TST} > 1$, indicating correlated multiple forward jumps (long flights).